Mohid169/Bang-Bang-on-a-particle/README.md

 # Bang Bang Control Policy - Double Integrator System

-This project simulates a simple control system for a position and velocity scenario.
+This is a s olution to the minimum time problem for the double integrator with input constraints.
+A Bang-bang controller was implemented as an optimal solution.
 It is based on example 7.2 in Underactuated Robotics.
 The system is governed by the following dynamics and control logic:

 ## Dynamics

-The system dynamics are described by:
+The system dynamics are described by (note initial conditions were chosen such that c=0):
 - Position (q) with initial condition q0 = -4.5
 - Velocity (q_dot) with initial condition q_dot0 = 3